arachnidly/Lumina/README.md

 [Lumina-v1](https://github.com/aradhanachatterjee/Lumina-v1) is the repository where I built the app and used version control to manage the project.

-The 71st commit reflects the state of the project directory that was submitted for evaluation (without the Books subfolder in the static folder which was added in the latest commit after previously having been in the gitignore list).
+The 71st commit reflects the state of the project directory that was submitted for evaluation (without the Books subfolder in the static folder which was added in a subsequent commit after previously having been in the gitignore list).

 The project received a final score of 100.
 [See also](https://app.onlinedegree.iitm.ac.in/document_verification/a46b2bfaa759ee837e9118c03e25758e)